Edward of Westminster, Prince of Wales: Battles of Barnet and Tewkesbury

 Warwick returned to England and deposed Edward IV, with the help of Edward IV's younger brother, the Duke of Clarence.
 Edward IV fled into exile to Burgundy with his youngest brother the Duke of Gloucester, while Warwick restored Henry VI to the throne.
 Prince Edward and Margaret lingered behind in France until April 1471.
 However, Edward IV had already raised an army, returned to England, and reconciled with Clarence.
 On the same day Margaret and Edward landed in England (14 April), Edward IV defeated and killed Warwick at the Battle of Barnet.
 With little real hope of success, the inexperienced prince and his mother led the remnant of their forces to meet Edward IV in the Battle of Tewkesbury.
-They were defeated and Edward of Westminster was killed.
+They were defeated, and Edward of Westminster was killed.

-According to contemporary sources, Edward was overtaken and slain in the battle during the rout of the Lancastrians, with some accounts attributing the deed to the Duke of Clarence, to whom the prince appealed to for help.
+According to contemporary sources, Edward was overtaken and slain in the battle during the rout of the Lancastrians.
+An eyewitness to the battle dramatised the moment of his death in a picture which was preserved in a public library, and is described as follows: "The horse is wounded and on its knees.
+Then the rider receives his death blow from behind.
+The helmet had been struck off.
+The bright golden locks sink down on the horse's mane, and in another moment horse and rider fall and are ridden over."

+Some accounts attribute Edward's death to his former ally, the Duke of Clarence, to whom the prince vainly appealed for help.
 Paul Murray Kendall, a biographer of Richard III, accepts this version of events.
 Another version states that Clarence and his men found the grieving prince near a grove following the battle, and immediately beheaded him on a makeshift block, despite his pleas.

 Another account of Edward's death is given by three Tudor sources: The Grand Chronicle of London, Polydore Vergil, and Edward Hall.
 It was later dramatised by William Shakespeare in Henry VI, Part 3, Act V, scene v.
-Their story is that Edward was captured and brought before the victorious Edward IV and his brothers and followers.
-The king received the prince graciously, and asked him why he had taken up arms against him.
+Their story is that Edward was captured and brought before the victorious Edward IV and his brothers, the Duke of Clarence and the Duke of Gloucester, and his followers.
+The king received the prince graciously and asked him why he had taken up arms against him.
 The prince replied defiantly, "I came to recover my father's heritage."
-The king then struck the prince across his face with his gauntlet hand, and his brothers killed the prince with their swords.
+The king then struck the prince across his face with his gauntlet hand, whereupon Gloucester and Clarence killed the prince with their swords.

-However, none of these accounts appear in any of the contemporaneous sources, which all report that Edward died in battle.
+However, none of these accounts appears in any of the contemporaneous sources, which all report that Edward died in battle.

-Edward's body is buried at Tewkesbury Abbey.
-His widow, Anne Neville, married the Duke of Gloucester, who eventually succeeded as Richard III in 1483.
+Edward's body is buried at Tewkesbury Abbey in Gloucestershire.
+His widow, Anne Neville, married the Duke of Gloucester, who eventually succeeded to the throne as Richard III in 1483.